 Next I went into coaching via a membership site.

 Even to this day I continue to diversify.
-A few months ago I added a complete done-for-you niche blog setup service and hosting with my 20 year old daughter who’s into web design.
+Recently I added a complete done-for-you niche blog setup service and hosting with my 20 year old daughter who’s into web design.

 I’ve heard from many of my subscribers who’ve been hurt by a lack of diversification as well.
 And many of them really suffered the consequences.